willkessler/jupytergraffiti/README.md

 To play back an existing *Graffiti*, first you need the "movie API key" of the specific recording you want to play.
-When you click on any *Graffiti* the movie API id is displayed in the menu bar (see illustration below).
-Simply click it to select its text, and then use your browser's copy function to copy the text to your clipboard (e.g. Cmd-C on Mac, Ctrl-C on PC).
+When you click on any *Graffiti* the movie API key is displayed in the menu bar (see illustration below).
+Simply click inside it to auto-select its text, and then use your browser's copy function to copy the text to your clipboard (e.g. Cmd-C on Mac, Ctrl-C on PC).